Mobile application features works from the AMFA Foundation Collection

 The Arkansas Museum of Fine Arts launched AMFA Amplified, a mobile application designed to create deeper connections with artists, the Museum’s art collection, and programs.

 The free mobile app offers new ways to engage with the Museum and its collection.
-The program is set to continue – featuring new artworks, a tour of AMFA’s new architecture, and new ways to engage with AMFA offerings – when the new Arkansas Museum of Fine Arts opens in Little Rock’s MacArthur Park in May 2022.
+The program is set to continue – featuring new artworks, a tour of AMFA’s new architecture, and new ways to engage with AMFA offerings – when the new Arkansas Museum of Fine Arts opens in Little Rock’s MacArthur Park in the Fall of 2022.

 Within AMFA Amplified, users can experience tours of works of art from the Arkansas Museum of Fine Arts Foundation Collection organized thematically and featuring contemporary craft works currently on view at Central Arkansas Library System branch locations.
 Additional works from the AMFA Foundation Collection – paintings, photographs, drawings, collage and more – not currently on view add context to the contemporary craft works that visitors can see across CALS locations.
 The free app is available in both Apple and Google Play stores.